OSGeo/OSGeoLive-doc/en/overview/geonetwork_overview.rst

 Metadata Catalog
 ~~~~~~~~~~~~~~~~

-GeoNetwork OpenSource is a catalog application for managing both spatially referenced resources.
+GeoNetwork OpenSource is a catalog application for managing spatially referenced resources.
 It provides powerful metadata editing and search functions, an embedded interactive web map viewer, and is based upon Open Standards.

 .. image:: ../../images/screenshots/1024x768/geonetwork-overview.png
   :scale: 50 %